 Infrastructure Development and Its Impact on Tourism in Sierra Leone

-The Sierra Leone Institution of Engineers (SLIE) announces a public lecture on Infrastructure Development and Its Impact on Tourism in Sierra Leone on Thursday, 12th January 2017 at Cathedral House, Gloucester Street.
-This public lecture is open to the general public.
-Come and learn and join the discussion.
+The Sierra Leone Institution of Engineers (SLIE) hosted a public lecture on Infrastructure Development and Its Impact on Tourism in Sierra Leone on Thursday, 12th January 2017 at Cathedral House, Gloucester Street.
+This public lecture was open to the general public.
+Several attended the lively discussion.
 Featuring: Mr. Melbourne Garber, USA.

 Date: Thursday, 12th January 2017 at 5 pm

 Check again for full events plan of 2017